priyamdas2/RMPS/README.md

 ```
 ### R

-To use RMPS in R via Rcpp:
+To use RMPS in R (without installing R package), source it as follows:

 ```r
 source("RMPS_rcode.R")